Memorable | One of the Best

 DeShawn’s is the sort of place that inspires exultant loyalty among both staff and customers.

-It is not hard to see why seafood lovers are enamored, even putting aside the restaurant’s signature splurge – all-you-can-eat crab legs for under $30.
-There are so many good crustaceans and flatfish to eat, most meals half the price of the crab legs blowout.
-Consider, for instance, fried shrimp that are taut and sweet and encased in vividly spiced breading; and flounder that is skin-on flavorful, also sheathed in a full-flavored crust; and robust catfish (whole or filleted); and scallops and oysters and a whole menu of broiled seafood and even a real low-country boil of shrimp, potatoes, sweet corn, and sausage.
+It is not hard to see why seafood lovers are enamored, even putting aside the restaurant’s signature splurge – all-you-can-eat crab legs — really big, meaty ones — for well over $50.
+There are so many good crustaceans and flatfish to eat, most meals far less than half the price of the crab-legs blowout.
+Fried oysters are big and sweet and encased in vividly spiced breading’ Flounder is skin-on flavorful, also sheathed in a full-flavored crust.
+There are robust catfish (whole or filleted) and scallops and shrimp and a whole menu of broiled seafood and even a real low-country boil of shrimp, potatoes, sweet corn, and sausage.

 Aside from offering excellent food that is well priced and served fast, DeShawn’s earns warm feelings from its clientele because it is so resolutely casual.
 No airs or pretense here.
-It is a two-room eating hall unceremoniously made of cinderblocks painted ocean blue with a wood floor that is battleship gray and the usual array of nautical nick-nacks hanging on walls and from a ceiling where overhead fans spin.
+It is an eating hall unceremoniously made of cinderblocks painted ocean blue with a wood floor that is battleship gray and the usual array of nautical nick-nacks hanging on walls and from a ceiling where overhead fans spin.
 Waitresses wear shirts that say “Let’s Get Crackin’.”
 Tables are available either normal height or at high-chair level; they are made of polished wood-grain material that is easy to wipe clean.